uinosoft/thing.js/README.md

 # Usage

-By default, `ThingJS` uses a element with `div3d` tag as the 3d rendering area.
+By default, `ThingJS` uses an element with `div3d` tag as the 3d rendering area.
 ```html
 <div id="div3d" />
 ```